DinoChiesa/Apigee-Java-Xpath/README.md

 This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs an XPath extraction.
-This works similarly to ExtractVariables, except that the xpath itself can be specified in a variable.
+This works similarly to ExtractVariables, except:

+* in this callout, the xpath itself can be specified in a variable, or a string that contains references to variables.
+* in this callout, the source can be any XML string.
+Need not be a message object.
+* in this callout, the XML can be version 1.1.
+It need not be XML version 1.0.

 ## Disclaimer